 We do not now plan to hold a public meeting.
-But you may submit a request for a public meeting on or before June 10, 2011 using one of the four methods specified under ADDRESSES.
+But you may submit a request for one on or before August 10, 2011 using one of the four methods specified under ADDRESSES.
 Please explain why you believe a public meeting would be beneficial.
 If we determine that one would aid this rulemaking, we will hold one at a time and place announced by a later notice in the Federal Register.